ddrcode/teensy_6502_bridge/README.md

 ```

 Pass `--halfcycles` to either executable if you want to log both halves of the clock and show the PHI pins in the
 log output.
+Pass `--step` to execute cycle by cycle: the runner pauses after every cycle with the CPU frozen
+(ideal for watching the indication LEDs) and advances on Enter - see the
+[examples Readme](./examples/README.md) for the full list of step commands.
 Run `arduino-cli board list` whenever you need to confirm which `/dev/tty*` entry corresponds to the
 Teensy (on macOS the port appears as `/dev/cu.usbmodem*` — see [docs/macos.md](./docs/macos.md)).

 ##### Install Arduino CLI and dependencies with Nix and Direnv